Skip to Content

 26 Fabulous Weekend Getaways in Texas

-From the big cities to the charming small towns, Texas has something for everyone!
+Texas has something for everyone, from the big cities to the charming small towns.

 We were born and raised in Fort Worth, Texas, and still call it home today, so we know a thing or two about the best weekend getaways in the Lone Star State!

-We have used our personal experience planning getaways in Texas to make this list for you, so you can assure that you are in good hands.
+We have used our personal experience planning getaways in Texas to make this list, so you can be assured that you are in good hands.

 Some of the links in this post are affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.